-“Alcoholics offer many excuses — ‘Drinking makes me feel better,’ ‘It calms me down,’ ‘I’m more fun when I’m drunk’ and more —but these explanations only skim the surface of the deeper issues that usually drive and fuel a drinking problem.”
-(Ashley Michael, from article titled “But I’ve Got Reasons” formerly posted on Focusonthefamily.com)
+“Alcoholics offer many excuses — ‘Drinking makes me feel better,’ ‘It calms me down,’ ‘I’m more fun when I’m drunk’ and more.
+But these explanations only skim the surface of the deeper issues that usually drive and fuel a drinking problem.”
+(Ashley Michael, from article titled “But I’ve Got Reasons“)

-And what about the promises your spouse has made that “things will be different?”
+And what about the promises your spouse has made: “from this day forward things will be different”?
 (That is, if you’ve even received such promises!)
-Perhaps you can relate to the following comments that came from a wife whose husband has a drinking problem:
+Perhaps you can relate to the following comments a wife wrote concerning her husband who has a drinking problem:

 “I couldn’t count the times Bob promised he would never drink again.
-That must be the most frustrating part of the experience — having Bob look me straight in the eye and tell me he’s through —really done with bingeing.
+It was completely frustrating.
+Bob would look me straight in the eye and tell me he’s done with bingeing.
 He’d say, ‘I’ve seen how it hurts you and the kids, and I’ve had it.
 I promise you that I’ll never do it again!’

-That’s not the most inviting word picture to think about, but it has some truth to it, don’t you think?
-Your spouse may have good intentions but he/she is in a state of denial both mentally (not facing the truth) and in a state of denial physically (where the needs of the body deny him or her the ability to stop reaching for another drink unless he/she has serious help).
+That’s not the most inviting word picture to think about, but it has some truth to it.
+Your spouse may have good intentions; but he/she is in a state of denial both mentally (not facing the truth) and physically (where the needs of the body deny him or her the ability to stop reaching for another drink).

-When you are trying to deal with this type of dysfunctional partner you truly need wisdom and help from someone who isn’t so close to the situation and can give you objective advice.
+So, when you are dealing with this type of dysfunctional partner you truly need wisdom.
+You also need to get help from someone who isn’t so close to the situation and can give you objective advice.

-“A comment I often have clients, who are frustrated with a dysfunctional partner, repeat back to me is: ‘Do not expect functional behavior from a dysfunctional person.’
+“A comment I often have clients, with a dysfunctional partner, repeat back to me is: ‘Do not expect functional behavior from a dysfunctional person.’